Support the Library

 The UNO Library Friends is a non-profit organization whose primary purpose is to support the Criss Library.
 Members recognize the vital role the library plays in learning, teaching, and research, and are committed to enriching the quality of UNO's library services and resources.

-- Stimulate community awareness and use of the library.
+- Stimulating community awareness and use of the library

-- Sponsor lectures, conferences, exhibits, or other public events that enrich the community's cultural life.
+- Sponsoring lectures, conferences, exhibits, or other public events that enrich the community's cultural life

-- Provide recognition for outstanding services performed by library staff members and students.
+- Providing recognition for outstanding services performed by library staff members and students

 Library Friends Membership